 The grammar school I went to got a kiln and a stand-up and nod kick wheel when I was 13.
 No looking back!

-When I was 16, I was out on my bike in Tisbury, Wiltshire, and came across a watermill where Oldřich Ašenbryland a slipware potter were working.
-I didn’t meet them, just looked at the shop.
+When I was 16, I was out on my bike in Tisbury, Wiltshire, and came across a watermill where Oldřich Ašenbryland and a slipware potter were working.
+I didn't meet them, just looked at the shop.
 Inspired for life.

 I completed a Foundation Course and studied Ceramics at Cardiff College of Art during the 1970s.
 I worked as a thrower for John Hughes (the Groggs man) in 1974 and as a workshop assistant for David Frith in 1977.

 I established my own workshop in 1981 in Nantlle and I had my first exhibition (of slipware) in 1983 in the showcase in Wrexham Library.
 In 1987 I had an exhibition in Oriel Bangor, sharing the space with Anglesey Weavers, and took part in many North Wales Potters' exhibitions from 1982–1998.
 I was on the committee of North Wales Potters for twelve years and also represented them on the Aberystwyth International Ceramics Festival committee and Wales' Craft Forum.